Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 # Loading Bitcoin Price Data
 - download bitcoin historical data csv from prefered source (e.g. investing.com)
-- edit csv to include the following cols: id, date, price, open, high, low
+- edit csv to include the following cols: date, price
 - delete header row (just include the data rows)
 - set the date col to the format Y-m-d
 - set all other cols to a type of number (otherwise prices may have ',' symbol which can cause errors)